dusk-network/dusk-protocol/consensus/chain-management/README.md

 5. Check $Timestamp$ is higher than $\mathsf{B}^p$'s timestamp
 6. Check transaction root is correct with respect to the transaction set
 7. Check state hash corresponds to the result of the state transition over $\mathsf{B}^p$
-- If all checks passed
+- If any check failed
-  1. Output $true$
-- Otherwise
   1. Output $false$
+- Otherwise, output $true$

 ***Procedure***